 NOTE 1—If a PS-Poll frame is received in an HE SU PPDU, HE ER SU PPDU, or HE MU PPDU, then the RXVECTOR parameter TXOP_DURATION does not indicate duration information (see 26.11.5 (TXOP_DURATION).

-NOTE 2—If a STA receives a frame with the duration information indicated by both a Duration field in the PSDU and the RXVECTOR parameter TXOP_DURATION, then the duration information indicated by the RXVECTOR parameter TXOP_DURATION is ignored.
+NOTE 2—If a STA receives a PPDU with the duration information indicated by both a frame with a Duration field and the RXVECTOR parameter TXOP_DURATION, then the duration information indicated by the RXVECTOR parameter TXOP_DURATION is ignored.(#20761, #20889)

 (…existing texts…)

-An HE STA that used information from an RTS or MU-RTS Trigger frame as the most recent basis to update its NAV is permitted to reset the NAV that is updated by the RTS or MU-RTS Trigger frame if no PHY-RXSTART.indication primitive is received from the PHY during a period with a duration of 2×aSIFSTime + CTS_Time + aRxPHYStartDelay + 2 ×aSlotTime starting when the MAC receives a PHY-RXEND.indication primitive corresponding to the detection of the RTS or MU-RTS Trigger frame.
+An HE STA that used information from an RTS or MU-RTS Trigger frame as the most recent basis to update its NAV is permitted to reset the NAV that is updated by the RTS or MU-RTS Trigger frame if no PHY-RXSTART.indication primitive is received from the PHY during a period with a duration of 2×aSIFSTime + CTS_Time + aRxPHYStartDelay + 2 ×aSlotTime starting when the MAC receives a PHY-RXEND.indication primitive corresponding to the detection of the RTS or MU-RTS Trigger frame (see 10.3.2.4 (Setting and resetting the NAV) for the definition of CTS_Time). (#20796)

 TGax editor: Change 26.11.5 TXOP_DURATION as follows: